hellolitebox/sage-calendar-integration/README.md

 Before starting with the integration, ensure you have the following prerequisites and configurations in place:

-## The Must-Haves: Litebox Sage Essentials 📝
+## The Must-Haves: Litebox Sage HR Essentials 📝

 - **Sage HR API Key**: Obtain an API key from Sage HR to interact with their system.
 - **Google Service Account**: Create a service account in Google Cloud to manage calendar events through the CRON job.